veloblank/images-and-the-asset-pipeline-v-000/README.md

-# Images And The Asset Pipeline
+# Images and the Asset Pipeline

 ## Objectives